Mary Gordon (actress): Early life

-Gordon was born on 16 May 1882 in Glasgow, Scotland, the fifth of seven children of Mary and Robert Gilmour, a wire weaver.
+Gordon was born on 16 May 1882, in Glasgow, Scotland, the fifth of seven children of Mary and Robert Gilmour, a wire weaver.
 She worked as a dressmaker before finding work on the stage.
 She became a concert singer when she was 17 years old, but she left that career behind when she married.
 After her husband died during World War I she opened a boarding house to support her mother, her baby daughter, and herself.
 Joining a company bound for an American tour, she came to the U.S. in her twenties, apparently making a few appearances on Broadway in small roles, but primarily touring in stock companies.
 Gordon came to the United States with her mother and daughter soon after World War I ended.
 After working three months as a waitress in the Robertson-Cole Studios, she became the cook there.
 She had bit parts in films and coached Katharine Hepburn on using a Scottish dialect for the film The Little Minister.

 Career

-With her mother and daughter, she arrived in Los Angeles in the mid-1920s and began playing variations on the roles she would spend her career on.
+Gordon arrived in Los Angeles with her mother and daughter in the mid-1920s, and began playing variations on the roles she would spend her career in.
 She became friends with John Ford while making Hangman's House in 1928 and made seven more films with him.
 In 1939, she took on her best-remembered role as Sherlock Holmes' landlady, Mrs. Hudson, and played the role in ten films and numerous radio plays.
 She was a charter member of the Hollywood Canteen, entertaining servicemen throughout the Second World War.
 On the radio show Those We Love, she played the regular role of Mrs. Emmett.

 She entered retirement just as television reshaped the entertainment industry, making only a single appearance in that medium.

 She was active in the Daughters of Scotia auxiliary of the Order of Scottish Clans.

 She lived out her final years in Pasadena, California with her daughter and grandson.
-She died at age 81 on 23 August 1963 in Pasadena after a long illness.
+She died at age 81 on 23 August 1963, in Pasadena after a long illness.